 –a non-profit agency

 Alternatives to Craigslist abound for recruiters.
-Sites such as Oodle, Indeed and Simply Hired offer free listings to a national audience, and the big three job boards – Monster, CareerBuilder and HotJobs – also reach national audiences at fees that range by zip code.
+There are a range of job aggregation sites that offer free listings to a national audience, and the big job boards, such as Monster, CareerBuilder and Dice, also reach national audiences at fees that range by zip code.
 But recruiters typically report the same issues with national general interest sites, including a burst of response immediately after postings go live – often less qualified geographically given the national nature of these sites – and then a fast decline over a few days.

 Holding up more effectively are niche sites that target the job market by one or more narrow criteria, ranging from industry or function to geographic and demographic.
 For instance, job boards offered by trade magazine web sites and associations tend to deliver a narrow, targeted response of applicants to job listings aimed at that audience.
 In these cases, the niche sites typically charge posting fees ranging from $25 for seven days to more than $500 for 30 days, but recruiters say the return on investment is good since they tend to receive higher-quality applicants to review.
 Recruiters seeking a paralegal in San Francisco that post the position on LawJobs.com, for example, will tap into the niche of a site targeted to the legal profession, as well as into the local online publication audience for the San Francisco Observer (the daily legal newspaper).